CCI-MOC/xdmod-cntr/XdmodAID.md

 The group.csv file relates cold front project names to the id of the PI in the hierarchy file.

-The names.csv file relates the openstack or openshift project name to the cold front project name found in the group.csv
+The names.csv file relates the OpenStack or OpenShift project name to the cold front project name found in the group.csv

-And finally for openstack, we need to effectively squash a layer of the hierarchy in order to match the jobs side, so pi2project just maps an openstack project to an openstack project that is found in the names.csv.
+And finally for OpenStack, we need to effectively squash a layer of the hierarchy in order to match the jobs side, so pi2project just maps an OpenStack project to an OpenStack project that is found in the names.csv.

 The examples found in the xdmod documentation use abbreviations for unique keys.
 This doesn't suite an automated system as there are cases where there are multiple